What should you do when your car dies, and you still owe money on it?

 Getting Out Of The Loan

-You have several options for getting out of a car loan if your vehicle breaks down and you cannot afford to fix it.
-Of course, the consequences are dire for those underwater on the financing.
+If your vehicle breaks down and you cannot afford to fix it, you have several options for getting out of a car loan.
+Of course, the consequences for those underwater on the financing are dire.

 Rollover Loan

-Rolling the loan over can get you out of an auto financing deal if the car dies while still making payments.
-You get reliable transportation without the expensive repair job.
+Rolling the loan over can get you out of an auto financing deal if the car dies while you’re still making payments.
+You’ll have reliable transportation without the expensive repair job.

 Rolling over means combining the old balance plus the cost of a replacement car into one contract – minus the trade-in value of the financed jalopy with a blown engine or failed transmission.